Useful References for Beckley Furnace and iron industry material

 4. Website: History of Trinity Lime Rock (this is the history page from the website of a church that Barnum & Richardson Company built for the owning families and their workers who lived in Lime Rock).
 Interestingly, the Rector of Trinity (sometimes called “the church that iron built”) preached about William H. Barnum in August 2014.
 Read her sermon on the Trinity website.

 4. Three really good books: “American Iron 1607 – 1900” by Robert B. Gordon (Johns Hopkins University Press).
 (Dr. Gordon is a professor at Yale University.
 “Echoes of Iron in Connecticut’s Northwest Corner” by the late Ed Kirby (published by Sharon Historical Society).
 Ed was president of the Friends of Beckley Furnace.
 Also: “A Landscape Transformed: the Ironmaking District of Salisbury, Connecticut”, also by Robert B. Gordon (Oxford University Press).

 5. A book by someone with close family ties to Beckley Furnace: “History of Iron Making, principally in East Canaan, Connecticut” by the late Walter L. Michaels, published by me.com.
 Walt was the grandson of the last ironmaster of Beckley Furnace and was an active member of the Friends of Beckley Furnace.

 6. More about the geology?
 Read “Exploring the Berkshire Hills — a guide to the geology and early industry in the upper Housatonic watershed” also by Ed Kirby, published by Valley Geology Publications.
-(This one is sometimes difficult to find)
+(This one is sometimes difficult to find — some local libraries have it, but most should be able to find it for you on interlibrary loan.)

 7. In the organization of the Connecticut State Government, Beckley Furnace Industrial Monument falls under DEEP (the Department of Energy and Environmental Protection).
 Visit the DEEP web page about Beckley!

 8. Certainly a resource is a paper written by Richard Paddock, President of the Friends of Beckley Furnace, about the fire of 1896 and its aftermath.
 It’s available on this website; simply click The Fire of 1896 to read it.